 They don’t know what religion is.
 The most admired person is good, and religion is the way to learn what is good.
 Religion is a natural inclination for those lucky enough to have good parents and teachers.

 Religion is the greatest thing in a good life.
 We live in a terrible age when the greatest gift, religion, is a joke, an object of condemnation, an illusion promising heaven, an opium dulling our knowledge of human pain, a home for pedophiles, and a lie covering up the absurdity of life.

 The secular atheist socialist totalitarian progressive cult hates religion because they want their own religion to be glorified.
 Progressivism teaches you to destroy everything which is not progressivism.
-Destruction is their only expertise.
+Destruction is their true expertise.

 Conservatives need a plan to cut this off and kill it.
 We are way behind the times.
 We have stood by, idle and off to the side, and allowed evil to prosper.
 And now progressives own the world.
 And murdering God is just one job on their long to-do list.